The 'big ask': Once underpaid Greensboro police now leaders in compensation

-GREENSBORO — Police Chief John Thompson's "big ask" was answered when City Council approved its new budget Tuesday night and increased officers' starting salaries from $46,367 to $55,000 — making the police department a leader in compensation across the Triad.
+GREENSBORO — Police Chief John Thompson's "big ask" was answered when City Council approved its new budget last week and increased officers' starting salaries from $46,367 to $55,000 — making the police department a leader in compensation across the Triad.

 As a result, all officers will see an increase to their salaries beginning in September.